 - For example, a BI report displays in an employee portal to display the quarterly performance of employees.

 - If prompts get set with the future quarter of the year then there is no use of it.

 - As future quarter data will not available in the system and a blank report will appear the very first time.
 In other words, we can say performance reports will always blank but if prompts by default set to the current quarter then employees can get their performance report of a current quarter just after landing on a page.
 Prompts can be of the following types:

 - A select List box with a number of values

-The most commonly used prompts are selection list and drop down, which generally display dynamic and static values as well.
-Although the default value of prompts set on the basis of business requirement but as a tester, we should take care of key scenarios related to prompt:
+The most commonly used prompts are the selection lists and drop-downs, which generally display dynamic and static values as well.
+Although the default value of prompts set on the basis of the business requirement but as a tester, we should take care of key scenarios related to prompt:

-- Prompts should get a match with Report design
+- Prompts should get a match with the Report design,

-- Data should get properly filter on the basis of selected prompt
+- Data should get properly filter on the basis of the selected prompt.

 - It directly affects the business for which these reports are implemented.

-- Whenever we start testing of data accuracy, we should double check for correctness of data in each BI report.
+- Whenever we start testing of data accuracy, we should double-check for the correctness of data in each BI report.

-- In case any discrepancy found in report data and query result just do a cross check on both and then raise Bug ticket.
+- In case any discrepancy found in the report data and query result just do a cross-check on both and then raise a Bug ticket.

 - Do a regular comparison of report data and database query with the same input values.

 In BI reports, it is very common to display the link of child reports in parent reports and vice-versa.
 This inheritance manner helps a user to drill down from parent report to child report in many layers.
 While going through from parent report to child report in order to test data, the following points should be kept in mind:

 - Click on each hyperlink available in either column level or heading level;

 - On every child navigation page, there should be a provision to come back on the previous report with earlier displaying data;